ezatpanah/MVP-Architecture-SimpleTaskApp/README.md

 The purpose of this project series is to teach different architectures with different structures, and you can check these architectures and structures.

 This project in
-- MVP architecture : Current Repo [ Room Database - View Binding - Dagger Hilt - RxJava - Lottie]
+- MVP architecture : Current Repo
 - MVVM architecture : https://github.com/ezatpanah/SimpleNoteApp-MVVM [ Room Database - LiveData - Flow - Coroutines - Dagger Hilt - ViewModel - Lottie - View Binding ]
 - MVI architecture : Coming soon